pachyderm/rfcs/triggers.md

 that.

 ## Branch Naming
-Astute readers may have noticed that the `TriggerCond` message has a field to specify the name of the branch, but it was left blank in the Edges example.
+Astute readers may have noticed that the `Trigger` message has a field to specify the name of the branch, but it was left blank in the Edges example.
 This is intended because it doesn't make sense for users to have to come up with branch names when there's likely nothing they'll want to do with those